 The Ultimate Paris Layover Itinerary: Explore Paris in 6-8 Hours

 So you're traveling through Paris and you're wondering what to do on a long Paris layover.
-Are you looking to actually use the time rather than waste it eating overpriced airport food and playing the waiting game?
+Perhaps short layovers weren’t an option this time, or maybe you selected a long break on purpose.
+The question is: Are you looking to actually use the time rather than waste it eating overpriced airport food and playing the waiting game?
 You’re wondering, could I leave the airport and see Paris?

-The answer is yes, assuming you have enough time.
+The answer is yes, assuming you have plenty time.
 We did the math for you, and tested it out, and now we’re here to recommend the perfect Paris layover itinerary.

 1. Easy Mode Itinerary: 3 hours / 5 hour layover